Menu

 By taking time to think about the school year and making a few preparations before the first day, you can set your child up for long term success in listening, learning, academic participation, and social interaction.
 Here are some ways you can prepare to set your child, your child’s teachers, and yourself up for success:

-Be Ready with Remote Microphones Remote Microphone
+Be Ready with Remote Microphone Systems (RM System) Remote Microphone

 Download Transcript